SolhavenGames/Elementals-of-Tulia/MajorCharacters.md

 Wykoi dedicated his life early on to the research of Elemental life and customs.
 He’s spent most of his life doing so, finding much pride and joy in his studies, being the loudest human to be for co-existence with Elementals seeking refuge, publicly debating those who disagree with him, including Samae.
 His knowledge on the species got him a job in the ADS’ Elemental Integration Initiative, where he’d assist in making spaces comfortable and fit for Elementals residing on the planet.
 Unfortunately, when Troy takes over and rebrands the EII to the Elemental Research Initiative, he loses his job, now fighting from the sidelines to keep peace between the species.
 His efforts were in vain, as the Elemental Crusade broke out, brutal and swift.
 Thanks to his connections, however, he is one of the few humans on the “Do Not Harm” list for Elemental Factions.

 ⦾ Birthday: Year 207, Month December, Day 2
-## ⦿ Xor (Male) - Poisi - Minor Protag-Supporting
-Xor, born in Tilox, was a nationalist in his youth.
-He believed the Poisi Elementals were superior to everyone with no compromise, and was even a founder in their Knightsdale Movement.
-He was arrested shortly after, so had little influence in the later years when the Siege of Set put them into power.
-He was given a seat in the government, but his loyalty wavered slightly when the state killed his daughter due to her protesting.
-Knowing this would have this effect, the state had already planned to replace him, sending him away.
-He flees to Earth, fearing for his life, where he begins to justify his nationalistic tendencies while integrating with humanity.
-He eventually helps Adva, Imbra, and Kael integrate into human society, but is killed by Imbra when she discovers his nationalist ties.

-⦾ Birthday: Year 844, Month Venos, Day 7